-On the Declaration of Open Disclosure form (to be uploaded into Section A) candidates are asked to disclose (with other matters) any retracted papers, papers with corrections, or papers where concerns have been raised, and to append further details with their full list of publications.
+On the Declaration of Open Disclosure form (to be uploaded into Section 1) candidates are asked to disclose (with other matters) any retracted papers, papers with corrections, or papers where concerns have been raised, and to append further details with their full list of publications.
+Format required is PDF.